 It is an evil that has engendered a deadly undercurrent of unfulfilled revenge in Haddonfield’s residents, having lived for 40 years under the shadows of the Halloween massacre.
 Laurie’s grown-up babysitting charges Tommy Doyle (Anthony Michael Hall) and Lindsey Wallace (Kyle Richards), along with former nurse Marion Chambers (Nancy Stephens) and former bully/Cameron’s father Lonnie Elam (Robert Longstreet), have gotten wind of the night’s occurrences and formed a vigilante group to exterminate Michael after he escapes Laurie’s burning house.
 And it doesn’t take too much of Tommy whipping the citizens up into a “This is OUR town!” frenzy before all hell breaks loose.

 Halloween Kills shows us how easy it is to step over the line into cold-blooded murder.
-There isn’t much separating the kind of drive to kill that Michael and Tommy have; while Michael keeps his slow walk toward his goal, Tommy’s single-minded fury (to cop a phrase from Stephen King’s Christine) likewise puts him in this position of having nothing but death in his sights.
+There isn’t much separating the kind of drive to kill that Michael and Tommy have; while Michael keeps his slow walk toward his goal, Tommy’s single-minded purpose and unending fury (to cop a phrase from Stephen King’s Christine) likewise puts him in this position of having nothing but death in his sights.
 Innocents and combatants are spared nothing in their respective vengeance missions, with evil’s corruption settling deeply into the hearts and souls of hunted and hunter alike.

 Easily co-opted chants of “Evil dies tonight!” and the rapid fervor which Tommy hastily stokes within Haddonfield’s populace are eerily reminiscent of the latter-day American sociopolitical landscape.
 We are a polarized country, with each faction vilifying the other and no middle ground to be spoken of.
 Those who warn us against rashness and action without evidence are overpowered by voices amplified by anger and fear.
 Reason does not seem to exist anymore, either in Haddonfield or America; there is only the need to make “the other side” pay.
 The body of Halloween Kills is entirely fabricated from this vein of mistrust and hate, and it’s made all the more unsettling by the ever-increasing kill count Michael racks up.